-ESA publishes six internationally acclaimed journals that provide unsurpassed coverage of the broad science of entomology, as well as American Entomologist, a colorful, quarterly magazine.
+ESA publishes eight internationally acclaimed journals that provide unsurpassed coverage of the broad science of entomology, as well as American Entomologist, a colorful, quarterly magazine.

 The premier event of the Society is its Annual Meeting.
 Each year approximately 3,000 entomologists and other scientists gather to exchange scientific information.
 A program of symposia, conferences, submitted papers, and continuing education seminars provides attendees the opportunity to hear and present research results.
 The meeting also provides a chance to interact informally with peers and prospective employers.